Store

 After the body has prepared itself, it will get to the Honeymoon Period.
 Depending on whether or not you are following a recovery plan, this period can last anywhere from a few days to three months.
 This is when you’ll see some significant symptom relief and increases in energy levels.
 You might still experience mini-crashes and recoveries during this period, but they’ll be quite short-lived.

 Finally, once the Honeymoon Phase is over, you will reach the Plateau Period.
 Your body is now stabilized, even if it’s not back to a pre-crash level.
 This period can last weeks, months, or even years.
-But if you’re not addressing your AFS, you will most likely end up having another crash and recovery cycle.
+But if you’re not addressing your Adrenal Fatigue Syndrome, you will most likely end up having another crash and recovery cycle.
 This can be really frustrating, and most people get stuck in this loop unless they find the right recovery program for them.

 How the Stages of Adrenal Fatigue Affect Crashes